ecr007/English-World/Phrases-Vocabulary/B.md

 By means of: Por medio de.
 To do something using a particular method, instrument or process.

 Bother: (verb) to make the effort to do something.
 Past Tense: Bothered | Past Participle: Bothered.
 E.g: He hasn't even bothered to write.

+browse: (verb) take one’s time looking at things without necessarily wanting to buy anything.

+bargain hunt: look around for things one can buy cheaply for less than their usual price.